Timothy-Lloyd/aci-tools/README.md

 2. Expand exisiting playbook functions
 3. Add L2O playbook
 4. Add some MSO functions
-5. Look at some error handling
+5. Look at error handling

 ## Playbook descriptions
 This section describes the functions of the various playbooks:
 ### aci-inventory
-Adds switches for discovery and configures the static management addresses for those switches from CSV files.
+Adds switches for discovery, configures the static management addresses for those switches and adds to vPC protection groups.
+All from CSV files.
 ### aci-tenant-bd-epg
 Adds tenants, VRFs, bridge-domains and EPGs using various CSV files.
 ### aci-fabric-ap-switch